Azure/azure-openapi-validator/docs/parameters-in-point-get.md

 ## How to fix the violation

-Ensure that, for a point GET no other query parameters except api-version are present.
+Ensure that no query parameters are present for point get operations, except for api-version.